Hezbollah armed strength: Syrian Civil War

 Over the course of 35 years, Hezbollah evolved from "a relatively small group of revolution-oriented conspirators" into "arguably the most powerful and popular organization in Lebanon."
-The group changed from "a small cadre of militants" into a semi-military organization and a regional military actor.
+Hezbollah changed from "a small cadre of militants" into a semi-military organization and a regional military actor.
 Professor Augustus Richard Norton says that the core reasons for Hezbollah's long-term success were its resistance to Israeli occupation, institution-building, anti-western worldview, piety, pragmatism, and Iranian support.
 Scholar Iver Gabrielson says the main reasons for Hezbollah's victory were its "pragmatism, social services and political participation."
 Andrew Exum says that Hezbollah won by combining kinetic (violent) and non-kinetic lines of operation.
-Over its history, the organization has performed many different kinds of warfare, including insurgency, sub-state conflict, hybrid warfare, and counter-insurgency.
+Over its history, Hezbollah has performed many different kinds of warfare, including insurgency, sub-state conflict, hybrid warfare, and counter-insurgency.

 Qualitatively, Hezbollah is described as ruthless and arrogant, willing to use physical force to effect political change, and prioritizing hard power.
-The party's strategy combines extremist rhetoric, tactical caution, and long-term risk taking.
+Hezbollah's strategy combines extremist rhetoric, tactical caution, and long-term risk taking.
 Arguably, its core source of strength is its effective, sustained violence.
-A number of sources say that Hezbollah's fighting strength is the foundation on which its political power, public support, and legitimacy lie.
+A number of sources say that Hezbollah's fighting strength is the foundation upon which its political power, public support, and legitimacy lie.
 As one Hezbollah fighter said in 2017, "Either you are strong or you are weak, and if you are weak you get eaten.
 Now, Hezbollah is strong."

 Training

 In general, Hezbollah runs most of their own training camps, with Iran's Islamic Revolutionary Guard Corps, particularly the Quds Force, playing an integral role.
-The IRGC runs training camps in Lebanon, while Hezbollah fighters have traveled to Iran for more advanced training.
+The IRGC runs training camps in Lebanon.
+Hezbollah fighters have traveled to Iran for more advanced training.
 Hezbollah also runs many of its own camps, particularly for introductory training.
 Assessments of how much of Hezbollah's training takes place in Iran vary, but probably most training takes place in Lebanon.
 Hezbollah is widely reported to send members to Iran for more advanced training than can be delivered in Lebanon, but estimates of how many Hezbollah supporters have been to Iran for military training vary wildly, ranging from "hundreds" since 2006 to hundreds of thousands.
 In general, there is no expert consensus on the degree of IRGC involvement in arming and training Hezbollah.

 In terms of design, Hezbollah training camps are structured and inspired by Israeli training camps, which Hezbollah studies.
-Training camps are located in remote parts of Lebanon under Hezbollah control and are protected by checkpoints staffed with uniformed guards.
-Facilities generally include firing ranges, assault courses and urban warfare sites, and also sometimes driving tracks and IED ranges.
-The largest camp, located in the west Beqaa Valley, contains a mock-up Lebanese village and main street.
+Training camps are located in remote parts of Lebanon under Hezbollah control, and are protected by checkpoints staffed with uniformed guards.
+Facilities generally include firing ranges, assault courses and urban warfare sites, and sometimes driving tracks and IED ranges.
+The largest camp, located in the west Beqaa Valley, contains a mock-up Lebanese village and a main street.
 All members, including administrative clerics, have to graduate from a 45-day paramilitary course.
-This is hosted in Lebanon and teaches just basic fighting skills, while full-time combatants will eventually specialize in a field like explosives or ATGMs.
+This is hosted in Lebanon and teaches basic fighting skills.
+Full-time combatants eventually specialize in a field like explosives or ATGMs.